Leasehold Conveyancing in Shadwell - Get a Quote from the leasehold experts approved by your lender

-I've recently bought a leasehold property in Shadwell.
-Do I have any liability for service charges for periods before my ownership?
+Last month I purchased a leasehold house in Shadwell.
+Do I have any liability for service charges relating to a period prior to completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-An example of a Freehold Enfranchisement decision for a Shadwell residence is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case related to 3 flats.
-The unexpired lease term was 101.61 years.
+An example of a Freehold Enfranchisement case for a Shadwell residence is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case affected 3 flats.
+The unexpired term was 101.61 years.

 • A provision for the recovery of money spent for the benefit of another party.